mfcallahan/MB_Utils/deploy/README.txt

 GetFiles() Sub

-	Purpose: Get a list of all files (file name + extension only, not full path) in a specified folder
+	Purpose: Get a list of all files (not full path and filename) in a specified folder
 	Parameters: (ByVal filePath As String, files() As String, ByVal searchExt As String, ByVal searchAllDirs As Logical) [full path of the folder to search, an array (passed by ref) to be populated with the list of file names,